Euro zone economy picks up pace but Germany lags

 "Weak global trade is hitting German industry ... and if the consumers start refraining from spending too, overall economic growth will decline rapidly," said Thomas Gitzel, chief economist at VP Bank.

-The growth rate was half that of neighboring France, the bloc's No.2 economy, which expanded by 0.6 percent, its strongest rate in two years, boosted by a 0.8 percent rise in consumer spending.
+The growth rate was half that of neighbouring France, the bloc's No.2 economy, which expanded by 0.6 percent, its strongest rate in two years, boosted by a 0.8 percent rise in consumer spending.

 Finance Minister Michel Sapin said the French economy would now grow faster than the 1 percent the government had forecast for 2015.